Shachar297/Ldap-GoogleAuth/README.md

 - There are several dependencies here, run [dependencies.sh](https://github.com/Shachar297/Ldap-GoogleAuth/blob/master/server/requirements/dependecies.sh) to install and store them.

-## Flow

-- Start Ldap Server
-- Start NodeJs
-- Once NodeJs is starting, it tries to communicate with the ldap server, Make sure ldap server is up and running.

   ```sh
   # Redirect to the server folder.
   cd server/